shailen/shailen.github.com/source/_posts/2012-11-17-using-boolean-expressions-for-assignment-in-dart.markdown

 If `x` is null, `y` will be `0`; else, it will have the value of `x`.
 Quite clear and readable.

+Boolean based assignment is common in JavaScript because there we don't have as rich an understanding of keyword arguments and default values as Dart has.
+In Dart, we can do this:

+    myFunction({x: 0, y: 0}) {
+      ...
+    }

+If you need to check whether a parameter was passed a value or not, you can easily do so:

+    myFunction([x=0]) {
+      if (?x) {
+        ...
+      }
+    }

 The lessons of all this? **Use checked mode**.
 Don't rely on Dart's boolean expressions to magically return boolean values; if such values are needed, obtain them directly yourself.
 Be explicit.
+Use default arguemnts in functions and methods.
+Use `?` to check if a parameter was passed.